-Some desktop such a public device can be “locked down” to show specifics applications only.
+Some desktops such a public devices can be “locked down” to show specific applications only.
 Windows 10 Kiosk mode offers 2 different kiosk experiences :

 • Single-app kiosk: Runs a single app (UWP) in fullscreen on top of the lock screen.
 Users using the kiosk can see only that app.
 If the kiosk app is closed, it will automatically restart.
 If a user disconnect, the log screen can be configured to log back automatically.
 You can also use Shell Launcher to configure a kiosk device that runs a Windows desktop application as the user interface